REGISTER NOW FOR THE 5TH ANNUAL LEAD THE WAY RACE:

 This year’s fun run/walk will be on Saturday June 11, 2016 at Northwest High School in Germantown, Maryland.
 We will start at 8:40am on the track and run and/or walk for 40 minutes.
 There will be music, medals, food, and door prizes.
 All funds raised will support our concussion awareness programs and the Derek Thomson Sheely Leadership Scholarship.
-REGISTER NOW

 THE DEREK SHEELY FOUNDATION has created Concussion Awareness Kits as part of our grassroots campaign to reach and inform young athletes (ages 5-18), their parents, and coaches to the signs, symptoms, dangers, and prevention of concussions and traumatic brain injuries.
 Each kit contains age-appropriate information such as a specially designed pamphlet to provide young athletes the facts and answers about concussions; reminders about concussion awareness such as wristbands, magnets, and pens; and more detailed information from the Centers for Disease Control.
 Click here to view and print our pamphlet.
 Please contact me if you are interested in distributing Concussion Awareness Kits to your local youth sports league.

 A concussion is a brain injury not a weakness – encourage the reporting of concussions